balcelot/LiftCharts/README.md

 The App allows you to export your data as a JSON or spreadsheet file.
 This export is initiated by you and saved to a location you choose.
 We have no access to exported files.

+Data Deletion

+Since all data is stored locally on your device, you can delete all App data at any time by deleting the App.
+No data remains on any external server.

 Children's Privacy

 The App does not knowingly collect data from children under the age of 13.